-This dude, Hippocrates, lived over 2000 years ago and still was able to prescribe the medicine for virtually every preventable modern Western disease.
-This is even more incredible when you consider the fact that science is only now starting to fully understand nutrition and how it correlates to the human health.
+This dude, Hippocrates, lived over 2000 years ago and still could prescribe medicine for virtually every preventable modern Western disease.
+This is even more incredible when you consider that science is only starting to fully understand nutrition and how it correlates to human health.

 This brings up a good point.
-It’s this: Our society feels the need to have some dude in a lab coat tell us how to live optimally.
+It’s this: Our society needs to have some dude in a lab coat tell us how to live optimally.

-As a society, we are conditioned to need the latest "research" or "study" to help us formulate our opinions.
-But Hippocrates didn't have dudes in lab coats and yet he was able to figure out the single most important aspect of human health through mere observation.
+As a society, we are conditioned to need the latest “research” or “study” to help us formulate our opinions.
+But Hippocrates didn’t have dudes in lab coats, yet he could figure out the most critical aspect of human health through observation.

 Did his patients improve their health by following his advice?
 Yup.

 All you have to do is test things for yourself.
-And this is exactly what you should do because we don’t have all the answers and it might be awhile before we do.
+And this is precisely what you should do because we don’t have all the answers, and it might be a while before we do.
 (Plus, most “research” is completely controlled and manipulated to reach a predetermined result.)

-Listen, I’m don’t want to go on a rant about biases and group-think or any of that right now.
-But I will say this in the hopes that you’ll at least understand just how dumb humans can be at times.
+Listen, I don’t want to rant about biases and groupthink or any of that right now.
+But I will say this in the hopes that you’ll at least understand how dumb humans can sometimes be.

 But here’s the thing: Life is rarely, if ever, black and white.
 There is always gray.

-When you get the “real food” part of the equation down, there’s still a whole lotta gray out there.
-Some people do well with less carbs, more carbs, less fat, more fat, less protein, more protein, and on and on and on.
+When you get the “real food” part of the equation down, there’s still a lot of gray out there.
+Some people do well with fewer carbs, more carbs, less fat, fatter, less protein, more protein, and on and on and on.

 You don’t need a study to tell you how to eat.
-However you do need to do some self-experimentation.
-You have to gauge the results you are getting and how you feel getting those results.
+However, you do need to do some self-experimentation.
+You must gauge your results and how you feel about getting those results.

 Here’s a simple gauge you can use to determine if you need to get better at using food as medicine…

-Let real food by thy medicine and medicine be thy real food.
+Let real food be thy medicine and medicine be thy real food.